 Psychiatrists have a medical degree (MD or DO), which allows them to prescribe medication.
 Though some psychiatrists have received advanced training to perform psychotherapy, most psychiatrists only offer medication management.

 Psychologists have a doctorate degree in psychology (either PsyD or PhD).
 They have had between 5-6 years of advanced education and training.
 In order to be licensed as a psychologist in the state of Colorado, psychologists must work accrue a minimum of 1500 supervised hours of post-degree experienced in the field of psychology.

-Registered Psychotherapists, who were formerly referred to as “unlicensed therapists” by the state of Colorado, are not required to meet any education or experience requirements and their work does not need to be supervised by a licensed professional.
+Registered Psychotherapists, who were formerly referred to as “unlicensed therapists” by the state of Colorado, are not required to meet any education or experience requirements, beyond a GED, and their work does not need to be supervised by a licensed professional.